-Accurate, fluent word reading is a leading factor affecting a skilled reader's comprehension of text (Carlisle & Rice, 2002), so Fundations instruction supports this goal.
+Accurate, fluent word reading is a leading factor affecting a skilled reader's comprehension of text (Carlisle & Rice, 2002; Kuhn & Schwanenflugel, 2018); Fundations instruction supports this goal.
 Fundations instruction is also informed by research highlighting the behaviors of good and poor readers, and strategies that support comprehension (Marzola, 2011).
-Although meant to be combined with a core program, Fundations includes both reading and listening comprehension instruction, incorporating visualization and retelling strategies, guided close reading, and oral language instruction.
+Although meant to be combined with a core program, Fundations includes both reading and listening comprehension instruction, incorporating visualization and retelling strategies, supported close reading, and oral language instruction.